 05 of 12

 If there's a basketball goal and basketball in the vicinity, you have everything you need for a game of Horse.
-A game of shooting skill, Horse is ideal for grandparents to play with grandchildren, especially if the grandparents are former hoopsters.
+A game of shooting skill, Horse is ideal for grandparents to play with grandchildren, since it doesn't involve running, dribbling or physical contact.

 06 of 12